IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_version.rst

 Parameters
 ----------

-  catalog_identifier (True, str, None)
-    (Required for new resource) Catalog identifier.

-  content (False, str, None)
-    byte array representing the content to be imported.
-Only supported for OVA images at this time.

   zipurl (False, str, None)
     URL path to zip location.
 If not specified, must provide content in the body of this call.

-  tags (False, list, None)
-    Tags array.

   target_version (False, str, None)